technoon-org/technoon.org/ainoon/lesson_1/tutorial.md

   * It's just a tool
   * It doesn't actually "think"
   * You need to do the thinking!
-  * That's why the logo for this course is a just a hat
+  * That's why the logo for this course is just a hat
   * **Refer to "Golden Rule" slide in the slide deck.**
 * Next week, we'll learn more about how a chatbot generates responses, which will help us better understand these limitations